 Scenario III (want everything but can’t afford anything)

-- Customer - Hi Veena, I was referred to by your friend xxx.
+- Customer – Hi Veena, I was referred to you by your friend xxx.
 My son wants a cake.
-He wants a bottom cake inspired by his Ninja Lego.
+He wants two tiers – the bottom cake inspired by his Ninja Lego.
 With the Ninja Sword and a Nina flying in the air.

 A top cake inspired by his Superman theme.
 He wants Spiderman sugar figure on the cake and in action perhaps with a leg kicking or so.
 I need the cake this weekend (4 days) serving 38.
 How much will it cost?
 Do I get a discount because your friend referred me?